-- Your supervisor should inform you about how they like to use supervision session and what model they use.
+- A supervisor should inform you about how they like to use supervision session and what model they use.
 This will give you an idea of whether the supervisor style is for you or not.
-The supervisor should also let you know what is included in their contract (i.e. the ground rules, for example can you call them in an emergency?).
+The supervisor should also let you know what is included in their contract (i.e. the ground rules, for example can you call them in an emergency?)

 - You need a supervisor who will encourage you to reflect and who will be open to questions.
 You should feel free to ask questions and you need to know that if your supervisor cannot answer a question that they are able to say ‘I don’t know’ and be able to sign post you to someone else who can help you.